yjliu7/Neural-Adaptive-Empirical-Bayes/README.md

 ## Running Examples

 The code files for the numerical experiments presented in the article are provided in `experiments`.
 Simply run the Python files in order in each subdirectory.
-The generated plots used by the article are also provided in `results`.
+The generated plots used by the article are also provided.